We want kids to pray and trust God for answers, but when it comes to the really big prayers — the ones that need miracles — how do we pray with kids?

 Few Christians would argue that our God has limitations.
-We know that God is capable of all things, not the least of which include the creation of our universe and authoring life itself.
+We know that God is capable of all things, including the creation of our universe and authoring life itself.
 Yet we also know that while all prayer is answered, we typically don’t get those answers on our terms.

 It’s from this perspective, caution experts, where we may stumble with kids.
-Because it’s human nature to focus on the results of a prayer — on our terms — rather than God’s ability in every circumstance, we may mistakenly guide kids into wrong expectations.
-Teach kids to expect an answer to every prayer — but not to expect that the result or time frame will be on their terms.
+It’s human nature to focus on the results of a prayer — on our terms — rather than God’s ability in every circumstance.
+Because of this, we may mistakenly guide kids into wrong expectations.
+Teach kids to expect an answer to every prayer — but not to expect that the result or timing will be on their terms.

-No matter the circumstances or the struggle, as an influencer in kids’ lives, you have the unique opportunity to model fearless faith and faith-filled prayer.
-As you sit during circle time and pray for lost puppies or quietly hold a hurting child’s hand and pray for a miracle, never forget to remind kids what the core purpose and benefit of prayer is.
+No matter the circumstances, as an influencer in kids’ lives, you have the opportunity to model fearless, faith-filled prayer.
+As you pray for miracles, never forget to remind kids what the core purpose and benefit of prayer is.